Unser Mund sei voll Lachens, BWV 110

 Unser Mund sei voll Lachens ('May our mouth be full of laughter'), BWV 110, is a church cantata by Johann Sebastian Bach.
 He composed the Christmas cantata in Leipzig for Christmas Day and first performed it on 25 December 1725.

-The cantata was composed during Bach's third year as Thomaskantor of the boys' choir in Leipzig.
-He used an earlier text published in 1711 by Georg Christian Lehms.
-The text, unlike Baroque opera and contemporary Bach cantatas, has no pairs of recitative and arias, but features in older style, three biblical quotations alternating with arias: verses from Psalm 126, a verse from the Book of Jeremiah about God's greatness, and the angels' song from the Nativity according to the Gospel of Luke.
+When Bach wrote the music, he was in his third year as Thomaskantor, the church music director of Leipzig.
+After months with only a few cantata compositions, he embarked on a set of five cantatas for Christmas occasions.
+In four of these, he used earlier texts published in 1711 by Georg Christian Lehms.
+The text for this cantata has no pairs of recitative and arias as is common in Baroque opera and contemporary Bach cantatas.
+Using an older style, it instead features three biblical quotations – verses from Psalm 126, a verse from the Book of Jeremiah about God's greatness, and the angels' song from the Nativity according to the Gospel of Luke – alternating with arias.
 The closing chorale is from Kaspar Füger's hymn "Wir Christenleut".

-Bach scored the work festively for four vocal soloists, a four-part choir and a Baroque instrumental ensemble of trumpets and timpani, transverse flutes, different kinds of oboe, strings and basso continuo including bassoon.
-The outer movements of seven are given to the choir and the full orchestra while the inner movements are set to chamber music for solo voices and solo instruments.
-Bach derived the first chorus in the style of a French overture, from the overture to his fourth Orchestral Suite, embedding vocal parts in its fast middle section, which make audible the sounds of laughter mentioned in the psalm.
-The song of the angels is based on the Christmas interpolation Virga Jesse Floruit of his Magnificat in E-flat major, BWV 243a.
+Bach composed the work in seven movements and scored it festively for four vocal soloists, a four-part choir and a Baroque instrumental ensemble with trumpets and timpani, flutes and several kinds of oboe.
+The outer movements are given to the choir and the full orchestra; the inner movements are chamber music for solo voices and solo instruments.
+Bach derived the first chorus, which is in the style of a French overture, from the first movement of his fourth Orchestral Suite.
+He embedded vocal parts in its fast middle section, illustrating the laughter mentioned in the psalm verse.
+The song of the angels is based on the Christmas interpolation Virga Jesse Floruit from his Magnificat in E-flat major, BWV 243a.
 He chose obbligato instruments to differentiate the character of the three arias: two flutes with the tenor expressing the "lowly birth", oboe d'amore with the alto, representing God's love, and trumpet, oboes and strings with the bass for his call to sing songs of joy together.
-Bach led the Thomanerchor in the first performances on Christmas Day, one in the morning in the Nikolaikirche and one in the afternoon in Thomaskirche.
+Bach led the Thomanerchor in the first performances on Christmas Day in two Leipzig churches.